Climate of Dubai: Climatic conditions by month

 In September the average daytime temperature is 39 C, with very high heat and humidity.
 The average minimum temperature in September is 28 C. There is very little chance of any rainfall during September.
 Average sea temperature in September is 32 C.

 In October the average daytime temperature is 36 C, with high heat and humidity.
 The average minimum temperature in October is 25 C. The average sea temperature around Dubai Airport in October is 30 C.

 In November the average daytime temperature is 31 C, with moderate heat and humidity.
 The average minimum temperature in November is 21 C. On average only 3 mm of rainfall may occur in November.
 Average sea temperature in November is 28 C.

 In December the average daytime temperature is 27 C, cool to warm with high humidity.
 The average minimum temperature in December is 18 C. The average rainfall during the month is 15 mm.
 With rain generally falling on just 2 days of the month.
 The average sea temperature in December is 25 C.

-Sandstorms and Extreme Events
+Sandstorms and extreme events

 During the summer season, a low pressure area develops over Dubai forcing strong north-westerly winds to blow from Saudi Arabia.
-These winds, also known as Shamal (north) in Arabic, become gusty and unpredictable on reaching Dubai.
-Shamal boosts up the desert sand and reduce visibility and the dust storm sandstorms may last for several days.
-Notable sandstorms and extreme weather events that hit Dubai during the last few years include:
+These winds, also known as Shamal (north) in Arabic, become gusty and unpredictable on reaching Dubai, lifting up desert sand and reducing visibility.
+The sandstorms may last for several days; notable sandstorms and extreme weather events that hit Dubai during the last few years include: